enkidevs/curriculum/Linux/Terminals & Shells/gotta-know-them-all.md

 * ps

 %exp
 `passwd`  is the utility used for updating authentication tokens.
 The password entered by the user is run through a key derivation function such that a hashed version of the new password is created and saved.
 %
 ---

 ```
-Which utlity is an interface
+Which utility is an interface
 used for securely gaining access
 to a remote computer and is used by
 network admins to control servers